 As you see, they’ll sink down and darken as they cool.
 They still look kind of underdone here but will become less wet and more chewy over the next hour or so.

 Here’s the cookie sliced after about 30 minutes out of the oven.
 This is still a bit wet and will become perfectly chewy in no time.
-Even this wet, I have a hard time keeping them in the kitchen… husband and son can’t resist them.
+Even this wet, I have a hard time keeping them in the kitchen… my family can’t resist them.

 How do I make my chocolate chip cookies soft and chewy?